A Guide to Polish Cuisine

-Polish food is famous for being simple, hearty and almost uniformly off-white in colour.
-You simply haven’t had a thorough sampling of it until you’ve tried all the traditional dishes below.
-Though most can be found at almost any Polish restaurant or milk bar in town, we’ve given you our picks of the litter, making your stomach a happy camper and keeping its contents intact.
+Polish food is famous for being simple, hearty and not especially colourful.
+You simply haven’t had a thorough sampling of it until you’ve tried all the traditional dishes below, all of which you should be able to find in almost any Polish restaurant or milk bar in town.
 Smacznego!

 BigosTraditionally a winter dish, Bigos is a hearty stew made in large batches.
 Though there is no standard recipe, ingredients usually include lots of fresh and pickled cabbage, leftover meat parts and sausage, onion, mushrooms, garlic and whatever else is on hand.
 In fact, metaphorically Bigos translates to ‘big mess,’ ‘confusion’ or ‘trouble’ in Polish.
 Seasoned with peppercorns, bay leaves, caraway and the kitchen sink, the stew is left to gestate, sometimes underground, for a few days for full flavour infusion.
 A Polish restaurant or prospective wife can be fairly measured on the strength of their Bigos.

 GołąbkiTranslating to ‘little pigeons,’ this favourite dish consists of boiled cabbage leaves stuffed with beef, onion and rice before being baked and served in a tomato or mushroom sauce.
 Polish legend claims King Kazimierz fed his army gołąbki before a battle outside Malbork against the Teutonic Order, and their unlikely subsequent victory has been attributed to the hearty meal ever since.